PrefectHQ/prefect/docs/concepts/deployments.md

 Creating a _deployment_ for a Prefect workflow means packaging workflow code, settings, and infrastructure configuration so that the workflow can be managed via the Prefect API and run remotely by a Prefect agent.

-When creating a Deployment, a user must answer *two* basic questions:
+When creating a deployment, a user must answer *two* basic questions:

 - What instructions does the agent need to set up an execution environment for my workflow?
 For example, a workflow may have Python requirements, unique Kubernetes settings, or Docker networking configuration.
 - Where and how can the agent access the flow code?